fluent/fluent-plugin-sanitizer/README.md

 ## Use cases
 ### Mask IP addresses and Hostnames
-Masking IP addresses and hostnames is one of the typical use cases of security operation.
-You just need to specify name of keys potentially  have IP addresses and hostnames in value.
-Here is configuration sample as well as input and output samples.
+Masking IP addresses and hostnames is one of the typical use cases of security operations.
+You just need to specify the name of keys that potentially  have IP addresses and hostnames in value.
+Here is a configuration sample as well as input and output samples.

 **Configuration sample**
 ```